rocky-linux/documentation/docs/guides/file_sharing/nfsserver.md

 If no right is specified, then the right applied will be read-only.

-By default, client user UIDs and GIDs are conserved (except for `root`).
+By default, the NFS server preserves the client user UIDs and GIDs (except for `root`).

 To force the use of a UID or GID other than that of the user writing the resource, specify the `anonuid=UID` and `anongid=GID` options, or give `anonymous` access to the data with the `all squash` option.